AliDehbansiahkarbon/EasyDBMigrator/README.md

 like [Graylog](https://www.graylog.org), [Betterstack](https://betterstack.com), Telegram, Email, etc...

 ---
+---

 # New Integration instruction
 ## Didn't find your database?
-**No problem!** you can easily integrate this library with your environment, folowwing bellow steps:
+**No problem!** you can easily integrate this library with your environment, by following bellow steps:
 - Create a new unit in this path ..\EasyDB\Lib\ConnectionManagers including a class that is inherited from TConnection in the unit EasyDB.ConnectionManager.Base.pas, see the EasyDB.ConnectionManager.SQL.pas unit as a template.
 - Create a new unit in this path ..\EasyDB\Lib\Runners including a class that is inherited from